seangenabe/rainet/readme.md

 Terminology: Here "team" is used to indicate the playing sides of the game, even if there is only one player in each.

-Enums are provided by the `symbol-enum` module.
+Enums are provided by the `rainet` module.

 To start the game, pass an object to `game.start()`:
 * `startingTeam`: Starting team.
 Can be unspecified, in which case any player can make the first move.